MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/manage-user-roles-teams.md

 [!include [banner](includes/banner.md)]
 [!include [banner](includes/preview-banner.md)]

-This topic covers how to manage Dynamics 365 Commerce user roles in Microsoft Teams, and provides answers to frequently asked questions.
+This topic covers how to manage Dynamics 365 Commerce user roles in Microsoft Teams.

 As you create a team per store or channel in Microsoft Teams, a group membership corresponding to the team is created, for example `HOUSTON_D365@<YourTenantAADDomain>.com`.
 All the store workers under a team group membership are assigned one of two user roles: "owner" or "member."
 A store employee with the owner user role, typically a store manager, can perform operations such as adding a private channel and adding or deleting members.